vishvAsa/vishvAsa.github.io/content/conversations/YT/jyotiSham/2026_04_29_vedAntin-physics-errors.md

 No one is asking you to "trust" vedAnta-deshika's (or anyone else's) works as works of God.
 If you find value in the arguments presented, take it.
 Otherwise leave it.
 We don't burn heretics on the stake or put you under house arrest as a the Euro Christians did with Galileo.

+## Logical prowess
 > So are titles like Kavi Tarkika Simha and Sarva Tantra Svatantra merely meaningless or exaggerated? - @beigomaacademymathsclub5873

 They're very meaningful - his demolition of shankara and co - whether with poetry or with logic is a delight (which even appayya, a later shAnkaran savant admired).

+Further, flaws in physical data collection have been mentioned, not flaws in textual data collection and logic (which remain stupendous).

 <details><summary>विस्तारः (द्रष्टुं नोद्यम्)</summary>